JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 time series, which is a consequence of Critical Slowing Down (CSD, [@scheffer_early-warning_2009]) and is here measured by Kendall's $\tau$ coefficient.
-To assess whether this increase is significant, one can perform a statistical test, for instance by performing the same computations on 1,000 surrogates of the original time series.
+To assess whether this increase is significant, one can perform a statistical test, for instance by performing the same computations on 1,000 surrogates of the original time series [@haaga_timeseriessurrogatesjl_2022].
 The increase in variance and AR1 coefficient can be considered significant if the original time series classifies in the uppermost 5% of the surrogates, corresponding to a p-value $p<0.05$.
 All these steps can be performed, along with a visualisation of the results within a few lines only: